OpenAstronomy/openastronomy.github.io/_projects/2022/radis/radis_app_improvement.md

 * Add an advance tab option to add more parameters like `medium`, `wstep`, `optimization`, `truncation`, `broadening_method`, etc to add more command to the users and make the calculations more transparent by displaying important parameters using [hover tooltips](https://github.com/suzil/radis-app/issues/184)

-* Migrate from native React to [react-hook-form](https://github.com/suzil/radis-app/issues/347)
+* Migrate from native React to [react-hook-form](https://github.com/suzil/radis-app/issues/347) or any other library to simplify the codebase

 ##### Final evaluation

-* [Cache Hitran dataset](https://github.com/suzil/radis-app/issues/527) on the server to remove download time to generate spectrum of any new molecule and possibly add Hitemp dataset also (molecules can be hardcoded)
+* [Cache Hitran dataset](https://github.com/suzil/radis-app/issues/527) to remove download time to generate spectrum of any new molecule and possibly add Hitemp dataset also (molecules can be hardcoded).
+Data may be to attach to a persistent network file system like Amazon EFS or on a more available database like DynamoDB

 * Add ability to download `.spec` file for the spectrum generated and add an option to upload `.spec` file to the load spectrum